ElijahBus/albums-songs-manager/README.md

 ### Troubleshoot

-- Make sure you run `php artisan storage:link` and have the `APP_URL` set correctly in your `.env` file (http://localhost:8000) in order to be able to view the images on the after creating an album
+- Make sure you run `php artisan storage:link` and have the `APP_URL` set correctly in your `.env` file (http://localhost:8000) in order to be able to view the images after creating an album